RobinCaroff/workshop-kmp/codelab.md

     fun getAPOD(completion: (APOD) -> Unit, failure: () -> Unit)
 }
 ```

+This interface offers a way to retrieve APOD data and takes a completion and a failure callbacks as parameters to return the resutl.

 And finally the repository cache implementation : `.../kore/data/APODRepositoryCacheImpl.kt` which contains the APOD stub in its companion object.